SlideRuleEarth/sliderule/docs/jekyll/contact.md

 Please use this link to start a discussion: [sliderule post](https://github.com/ICESat2-SlideRule/sliderule/discussions).

-## Method 5: Eamiling us Directly
+## Method 5: Emailing us Directly

-Eamiling us directly is great for:
+Emailing us directly is great for:
 * organizational questions (who we are and future collaboration opportunities)
 * sensitive questions that should not be posted publicly
 * if you just need a real person to help address an issue